ID Badge Design Tips

-It doesn’t matter if your company has 30, 300, or 3,000 employees – designing an ID badge requires some solid forethought and planning.
+It does not matter if your company has 30, 300, or 3,000 employees – designing an ID badge requires some solid forethought and planning.
 You want professional-looking badges that represent your organization and brand.

 You may also want a unique design with features that aren’t easily duplicated.
 For great-looking badges, you may want to consider working with a graphic designer or your marketing department to create an ID badge that is both difficult to replicate and representative of your brand or organization.